Lilith Sternin

 Lilith Sternin (formerly Sternin-Crane), M.D., Ph.D., Ed.D, A.P.A. is a fictional character on the American television sitcoms Cheers and Frasier, portrayed by Bebe Neuwirth.
 The character first appears as a date for Frasier Crane, though mutual hostility and discomfort causes the evening to end badly.
 Several months later, Lilith meets Frasier again and, with some help from Frasier's ex-fiancée, Diane Chambers (Shelley Long), they start a romantic relationship, eventually living together, marrying, and having a son, Frederick.

 In the final season of Cheers, Lilith has an affair with another man and leaves Frasier.
 The affair later unravels and Lilith returns, seeking reconciliation with Frasier.
-Although Cheers ended ambiguously with regard to Frasier and Lilith's marriage, at the beginning of the spin-off series Frasier, their divorce had been finalized, with Lilith gaining custody of Frederick and remaining in Boston while Frasier has moved back to his hometown of Seattle.
+Although Cheers ends ambiguously with regard to Frasier and Lilith's marriage, at the beginning of the spin-off series Frasier, their divorce has been finalized, with Lilith continuing to raise Frederick in Boston while Frasier has moved back to his hometown of Seattle.
 Lilith occasionally appears in Frasier, sometimes with Frederick.

 Role in Cheers

-Lilith debuts in the Cheers episode, "Second Time Around" (1986), as Frasier Crane's (Kelsey Grammer) date.
-In the episode, their first date does not go well.
-Lilith walks out of the date because she disdains the bar as Frasier's location for their date and Frasier's activities at the bar.
+Lilith debuts in the Cheers episode "Second Time Around" (1986), as Frasier Crane's (Kelsey Grammer) date; it does not go well, with Lilith walking out of the date with disdain at Cheers as a venue and Frasier's activities.
 In "Abnormal Psychology" (1986), they feel mutual attraction again when he becomes accustomed to her makeover done by Diane Chambers (Shelley Long).
-At first reluctant to start over again, they then decide to go for another date.
-For years they live together since, as first shown in "Dinner at Eight-ish" (1987).
+At first reluctant to start over again, they then decide to go on another date.
+For years they live together, as first shown in "Dinner at Eight-ish" (1987).
 "Our Hourly Bread" (1988) reveals that they wed one month before the episode.
-(In "Smotherly Love" (1992), they re-enact their wedding to please Lilith's mother Betty (Marilyn Cooper), who was irritated that she had not been present for their marriage.)
+In "Smotherly Love" (1992), they re-enact their wedding to please Lilith's mother Betty (Marilyn Cooper), who was irritated that she had not been present for their marriage.
 In "The Stork Brings a Crane" (1989), Lilith gives birth to Frederick during the taxi ride home after false labor in the hospital.

 The tenth-season Cheers episode "I'm Okay, You're Defective" (1991) features two plots: one subplot about Lilith pressuring Frasier to finalize his will and one main plot about Sam Malone's (Ted Danson) concern that his sperm count may be low.
 The episode's epilogue is described as "Many years later" with an elderly Lilith and adult Frederick (Rob Neukirch) sitting for the reading of Frasier's will.
 The lawyer opens the sealed envelope and is surprised to find Sam's sperm count report, which turns out stable.
 In response to the mix-up, Lilith bitterly remarks, "That damn bar."